 We went through a very dark time, together.
-He was diagnosed with a lot of stuff, mainly centering around the autism spectrum.
-Sensory issues (only would eat crunchy food), couldn’t handle touching different textures, screamed with bright lights, noise, people, he wouldn’t look you in the eye, you couldn’t touch him…there was a lot of screaming involved and he was the master of escape.
+Boo was diagnosed with a lot of stuff, mainly centering around the autism spectrum.
+Sensory issues (only would eat crunchy food), couldn’t handle touching different textures, screamed with bright lights, noise, people, he wouldn’t look you in the eye, you couldn’t touch him…there was a lot of screaming involved, and he was the master of escape.
 He also didn’t speak until he was a bit over 3.

 During this time, daddy was on the road, working.
 Me, I was homeschooling my 5 yr. old, corralling my 3 yr. old and loving on a little man and working through his issues.
 I distinctly remember being told that I’m crazy, he’s fine, leave it alone, blah blah blah.
-I went to visit my sis, in L-ville and, by mistake, she gave my little fella real milk.
-Within a matter of minutes, she was at the bathroom door apologizing LOL.
+I went to visit my sis, in Louisville and, by mistake, she gave my little fella real milk.
+Within a matter of minutes, she was at the bathroom door apologizing.
 He went from eye contact, sweet, good, happy to screaming, not looking at you, couldn’t speak…it was a trip.
 I got tickled, because I’m used to it, but she had never seen a switch, that quick.

-Fast forward a few years and we (off casein and limited gluten and shot free) have a bright, busy, active little boy.
+Fast forward a few years, and we (off casein and limited gluten and shot free) have a bright, busy, active little boy.
 He has the most awesome belly button on the face of the planet.
 He is such a joy and a blessing.
 We have a very strong bond…I guess due to many sleepless nights.
 He is a fish in the water and a reptile wrangler out of the water.
-He loves deeply and our lives would not be complete without him.
+He loves deeply, and our lives would not be complete without him.

 He’s a busy busy busy boy LOL…..busy…..and precious “Mom, have I had a hug today?”
 Love that kid!